yutendo0714/GP-ResLC/docs/research_priority.md

 ## Promotion Criteria

-Promote a branch only if it improves over the current rho1.16 safety lead under real serialized codec evaluation, or clearly exposes a stronger path.
+Promote a branch only if it improves over the current scale-bound rho/stage-entropy safety lead under real serialized codec evaluation, or clearly exposes a stronger path.

 Minimum evidence: